vishaltarge/mocean-sdk-ios/Version3/Sources/MASTAdView/ReadMe.txt

 - Updated the internal browser to only redirect iTunes URLs to UIApplication's openURL: message.
 - Added workaround for iOS5 to assist a previous change dealing with the internal browser immediately closing.

+3.1.0
+- Adding MRAID bridge init event for the SDK so that the bridge is initialized at the correct time.
+- Adding logic to init the bridge after init is invoked and the web view is loaded.
+This prevents init from occurring while the web view is still loading.
+- Updated close button logic for rich media interstitials.